atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

 Right!
 You've seen some of the automation between issues, commits, builds that we provide out-of-the-box and now let's automate an action.

-In Atomist that means writing a `handler` in TypeScript using the Atomist's [Rug](/user-guide/rug/index.md) support.
-The `handler` will be triggered by a certain type of activity that Atomist can detect, in this example case you want to notify the team when an issue labeled 'bug' gets fixed.
+In Atomist that means writing a handler in TypeScript using the Atomist's [Rug](/user-guide/rug/index.md) support.
+The handler will be triggered by a certain type of activity that Atomist can detect, in this example case you want to notify the team when an issue labeled 'bug' gets fixed.

-### Create a new Rug Handlers project for your new automation
+### Create a Rug Handlers Project

 The first thing you need is a project for your code.
 Although you can add Atomist Rug code to any existing project by simply adding a `.atomist` directory along with a few support files in this case we'll create and publish a new project for your first Atomist Rug development automation.